rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 </html>
 {{< /highlight >}}

-Second, add Babel to transpile your JavaScript code to vanilla JavaScript.
-It's because the following code in your *index.js* file will use non vanilla JavaScript functionalities, such as {{% a_blank "JavaScript ES6 classes" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes" %}}, and thus you have to add Babel to transpile it down to vanilla JavaScript to make it work in all browsers.
+Second, add Babel to transpile your JavaScript code to vanilla JavaScript, because the following code in your *index.js* file will use non vanilla JavaScript functionalities such as {{% a_blank "JavaScript ES6 classes" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes" %}}.
+Thus you have to add Babel to transpile it to vanilla JavaScript to make it work in all browsers.

 {{< highlight html "hl_lines=7 10" >}}
 <!DOCTYPE html>